`

 from Claude Baumann of the Convict School in Luxembourg to perform the Vision Center process.

-The program still has many things I have to work out but this is a real step forward and consider it a Red Letter Day.
+The program still has many things to work out but this is a real step forward and consider it a Red Letter Day.

-At this point I do not know the details of addressing the pixels and feeding the information to the motors but it should go rather quickly now.
+At this point the details of addressing the pixels and feeding the information to the motors is not known but it should go rather quickly now.

-Maybe by January I can have my drawing robot operating and start refining the output.
+Maybe by January the drawing robot will be operating and to start refining the output.

 The first image is the raw image from the camera.